zoeesilcock/zoeesilcock/README.md

 * Neovim for code editing.

 ## Learning
-* Zig for learning low level and game development.
+* Zig for low level and game development.
 * Rust for building tools.
 * Godot as an open alternative to Unity.